St. Mary's Hospital (Montreal)

-St. Mary's Hospital (Centre hospitalier de St-Mary) is a Catholic general hospital located in Montreal, Quebec, Canada.
-Affiliated with McGill University, St. Mary's is an independent teaching hospital.
+St. Mary's Hospital (Centre hospitalier de St-Mary) is a hospital located in Montreal, Quebec, Canada.
+Affiliated with McGill University's medicine programs, St. Mary's is an independent teaching hospital.
 The hospital is located at 3830 Lacombe Avenue in the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.
 Serving a very ethnically diverse community, staff members are able to communicate in over 30 different languages.
 St. Mary's is an integral part of the Réseau universitaire intégré de santé (RUIS) McGill.